openmeterio/openmeter/examples/export-stripe-node/README.md

 ## 1. Setting Up Stripe

 In this example we will create a metered product and price with a monthly recurring billing period, priced at $0.1 per unit.
-Run the sample code this repo in an another terminal with your keys as:
+Run the setup code in this repo with your [Stripe key](https://dashboard.stripe.com/test/apikeys):

 ```sh
 STRIPE_KEY=sk_test_... npm run setup